Donald Simpson Bell: World War I

 When World War I broke out, he became the first professional footballer to enlist into the British Army – joining the West Yorkshire Regiment in 1915.
 He was promoted to Lance Corporal and then commissioned into the 9th Battalion, Green Howards (Alexandra, Princess of Wales' Own Yorkshire Regiment), going to France in November 1915.
 While on leave in June 1916 he married Rhoda Margaret née Bonson before returning to the front.
 After being in reserve for the opening of the battle of the Somme, the 9th battalion were ordered into the front line on 5 July.

 Bell was awarded the Victoria Cross for his actions on 5 July 1916 at Horseshoe Trench, Somme, France.

 Describing the deed in a letter to his parents, Bell stated that "I must confess that it was the biggest fluke alive and I did nothing.
 I only chucked one bomb, but it did the trick".
 Bell was shot in the head by a sniper on 10 July 1916 while attacking a machine-gun post near the village of Contalmaison.
 He is buried at Gordon Dump Cemetery, near Albert.
 His Victoria Cross was formerly displayed at the Green Howards Museum in Richmond, Yorkshire.
 On 25 November 2010 it was auctioned by London medal specialists, Spink.
 It was purchased for a reported £210,000 by the Professional Footballers' Association and is on display at the National Football Museum in Manchester.

 Legacy

 On 9 July 2000, through the initiative of "The Friends of the Green Howards Museum", General The Lord Dannatt, then Colonel of the regiment unveiled a memorial dedicated to Bell on the spot where he lost his life at Contalmaison, now known as Bell's Redoubt.
 The event was covered by television and every year since then a small service has been held there.
 In 2010, the tenth anniversary of the unveiling was celebrated and in 2016, at Bell's Redoubt, with a much improved memorial, there was scheduled to be a remembrance service on the hundredth anniversary of Bell's heroism..
 There is a memorial plaque to him in Wesley Methodist Church, Harrogate, where he was a Sunday School Teacher.
+There is also a memorial window to him in the chapel of Westminster College, Oxford - which was transferred from the previous college site in London, where Bell trained.